Share

 Changing fortunes of the owners led to Aldrin being claimed by creditors in 115 AT and sold to Artemis' competitors in 118 AT, who were quick to develop the rich sulfur deposits of the area for "brimstone rockets", sulfur-oxygen rockets of modest performance nonetheless suitable for cislunar operations.
 Attempts by America to re-establish its prominence led to lunar colonization programs at Aldrin, Armstrong, and Schmitt.

 While those programs were quite costly, they secured Aldrin's survival.
-Even when independent Artemis floundered in the face of competition from newer lunar colonies and asteroid industry, Aldrin was guaranteed replacement personnel and financial subsidies.
-Megacorps became adept at lobbying national support for Aldrin's industry, which they were then able to use (or later acquire in privatization programs) for minimal cost.
+Even when independent Artemis floundered in the face of competition from newer lunar colonies and the asteroid industry, Aldrin was guaranteed replacement personnel and financial subsidies.
+Corporations became adept at lobbying national support for Aldrin's industry, which they were then able to use (or later acquire in privatization programs) for minimal cost.

 These expensive investments paid off for Aldrin, if not America.
-Aldrin survived and even prospered after being weaned from American subsidies in the early 200's AT.
+Aldrin survived and even prospered after being weaned from American subsidies in the early 200s AT.
 It was well-positioned near useful mineral deposits, connected to the Lunar equatorial mass drivers by rail links, and producing useful industrial equipment for other extraterrestrial colonies.
 Its spacious 1G track habitats attracted skilled American expatriates disturbed by the Californian and Cascadian secessions, and it courted aerospace corporations with its workforce and facilities.

-In the Third, Fourth, and Fifth Centuries AT, it was a prosperous but undistinguished part of the cislunar economy.
-Aldrin benefited greatly from the construction of the USS Randolph and others of that class, which were mostly constructed in Lunar Orbit from parts manufactured in Aldrin.
+In the third, fourth, and fifth centuries AT, it was a prosperous but undistinguished part of the cislunar economy.
+Aldrin benefited greatly from the construction of the USS Randolph and others of that class, which were mostly constructed in Lunar orbit from parts manufactured in Aldrin.
 One of many reasons for the Randolph's enormous expense was the perceived need to expand the remnant American military aerospace industry.

-By the dawn of the Sixth century AT, though, its investments in Mercurian mining operations and sun-skimming amat platforms, and courting immigrants and corporate operations had made it truly wealthy.
+By the dawn of the sixth century AT, though, its investments in Mercurian mining operations and sun-skimming amat platforms, and courting immigrants and corporate operations had made it truly wealthy.
 If Aldrin's foreign policy hadn't been shackled by pressure from America, it could have been a minor power on the scale of Artemis.

 TECHNOCALYPSE

 When the Technocalypse washed over the Solar System, Aldrin withdrew into near-total isolationism except as required to cooperate with the GAIA nanodefense network.
 Like Yueyuan colony, its exemplary blue goo defenses kept it from suffering much direct damage.
 As a centuries-old extraterrestrial colony, it had no shortage of necessities (oxygen, food, electricity, etc.) to sustain its population, and its diverse nanotech industrial base was more than up to the task of maintaining critical systems.
-The paranoid firewalls of its "off shore" data haven (part of its Fifth Century diversification) helped its computer systems rapidly recover from the Malware Plagues.
+The paranoid firewalls of its "off shore" data haven (part of its fifth century diversification) helped its computer systems rapidly recover from the Malware Plagues.
 It did, however, suffer catastrophic economic losses as its Mercurian industries went haywire and amat farms were consumed by von Neumann swarms.
 In 566 AT, the Protowar Rebellion triggered a makework militarization program that kept Aldrin's population busy but would quickly prove useful against swarm onslaughts.
 It also began breeding helium-3 (decayed from spallation-generated tritium) to support fusion alternatives to amat.

 The colony that emerged in 568 AT was run by a consortium of corporate representatives, pro-human AIs, and old colonial leaders.
 The consortium was essentially a 'constitutional dictatorship' for the duration of the emergency, which the consortium claimed lasted from 565 AT to 673 AT.
 During this period, its own population was treated relatively well and had their standard of living preserved, even if the "Aldrin Board of Executives" (ABE, to residents) took little input from them and tolerated even less political discord.